How to create an Alexa Home Theatre system with your Echo and Fire TV

 Amazon lets you sync up Echo speakers for multi-room audio, and it lets you use an Echo speaker to control a Fire TV.
 Now, you can link up Echo speakers and a Fire TV for simultaneous wireless audio output.

-In other words, you can now achieve a home theatre experience, as Amazon has announced a new Alexa app feature called Alexa Home Theatre.
+In other words, you can now achieve a home theatre experience, as Amazon has announced a new Alexa app feature called Alexa Home Theatre or Home cinema.
 It works with a bunch of Echo speakers and Fire TV devices.
 But you can only connect a maximum of two speakers, plus an optional Echo Sub.

 Confused?
 No worries.
 Here's what you need to know.

-What is Alexa Home Theatre?
+What is Alexa Home Theatre or Cinema?

 Here's how Amazon has described Alexa Home Theatre:

-Alexa and Fire TV devices are constantly improving over time, and today I’m excited to let you know that you can now link compatible Echo and Fire TV devices, enabling wireless audio output when watching your favourite shows, movies and more on Fire TV.
 This allows you to build a variety of immersive, wireless speaker configurations for your living room set-up, including 1.0 and 2.0 configurations and, for owners of Echo Sub, 1.1 and 2.1 configurations as well.
-For customers with the current generation of Echo and Echo Plus, this means you can stream Dolby audio wireless, while those with Echo Studio can stream Dolby Atmos-quality sound.
+For customers with [compatible] Echo and Echo Plus, this means you can stream Dolby audio wireless, while those with Echo Studio can stream Dolby Atmos-quality sound.

-It looks like an Alexa Home Theatre system will only work with content streamed from a Fire TV device connected to your TV.
+An Alexa Home Theatre system will only work with content streamed from a Fire TV device connected to your TV.
 So, if you're watching cable or a movie with a different device or from your TV itself, your Echo wireless speaker configuration won't work.

 Which Echo speakers support Alexa Home Theatre?